dmitriykats1/True-Review/README.md

 Numerous models were used on the dataset to make predictions.

+As a baseline prediction, an average rating for each user was used with a RMSE of 0.90, which is very reasonable.
+The goal of the modeling stage will be to improve on this value.

 ### Classifier Models - Precision / Recall

 | Model    | Precision / Recall | Tuned       |